List of counts palatine of the Rhine: Table of rulers

-Electors of Bavaria and Counts Palatine of the Rhine, 1777–1803
+Electors of Bavaria and counts palatine of the Rhine, 1777–1803

 Later history

 Following the great restorations of 1815, the Lower Palatinate (albeit without any prince-elector role) was restored as one of eight Bavarian Districts.
 After World War II the American Military Government of Germany took the Lower Palatinate from Bavaria and merged it with neighbouring territories to form a new state called Rhineland-Palatinate (German: Rheinland-Pfalz) with Mainz as the state capital.
 The people had felt neglected by the governments in Munich for generations and later approved the merger in a plebiscite.

 The present head of the House of Wittelsbach, Franz, Duke of Bavaria (born 1933), is still traditionally styled as His Royal Highness the Duke of Bavaria, Duke of Franconia and in Swabia, Count Palatine of the Rhine.
+One task that still tied him to the former Palatinate area was the chairmanship of the board of trustees of the European Foundation for the Imperial Cathedral of Speyer in the State of Rhineland-Palatinate.
+However, due to his age, he handed this task over to his brother Max Emanuel Herzog in Bayern.